How Late Can You Take the Abortion Pill in Oregon?

-Abortion pills refer to a two-step medical process used to terminate an early pregnancy.
-The pills involved are mifepristone and misoprostol.
+Abortion pills refer to a two-step medical process (taking Mifepristone and then Misoprostol) used to terminate an early pregnancy.

 Step 1: Taking Mifepristone